jupyterhub/team-compass/docs/meetings/collab-cafe/index.md

 ## Hosting a Collaboration Café

 Any member of the JupyterHub community should feel empowered to host a Collaboration Cafe if they so wish.
-As well as information in the following sections, you can find a checklist of action items within the [](collab-cafe:facilitator-checklist)
+As well as information in the following sections, you can find a checklist of action items within the @collab-cafe:facilitator-checklist.